 Qualified personnel means personnel who have met State approved or recognized certification, licensing, registration, or other comparable requirements that apply to the areas in which the individuals are conducting evaluations or assessments or providing early intervention services.

 Authority: 20 U.S.C.
 1432(4)(F).

-§303.32 Scientifically based research.
+§303.32 Reserved.